 AI Operational Impact

-AI in manufacturing examples show that operational value emerges when it intervenes at points of friction already visible in daily operations: maintenance overload, quality drift, coordination delays, and knowledge loss.
+AI in manufacturing examples shows that operational value emerges when it intervenes at points of friction already visible in daily operations: maintenance overload, quality drift, coordination delays, and knowledge loss.
 Impact concentrates where Excel previously absorbed uncertainty.

 Value Driver 1.
 Maintenance